JPMorgan Chase & Co. Sells 100,977 Shares of Terex Co. (NYSE:TEX)

 In related news, VP Amy George sold 4,892 shares of the business’s stock in a transaction that occurred on Thursday, August 12th.
 The stock was sold at an average price of $53.75, for a total value of $262,945.00.
 Following the completion of the sale, the vice president now directly owns 98,935 shares in the company, valued at $5,317,756.25.
 The sale was disclosed in a filing with the SEC, which is available at this link.
 Insiders own 2.90% of the company’s stock.

-A number of analysts have recently commented on the company.
-Credit Suisse Group boosted their price target on Terex from $52.00 to $58.00 and gave the company a “neutral” rating in a report on Monday, August 2nd.
-Zacks Investment Research downgraded Terex from a “strong-buy” rating to a “hold” rating and set a $47.00 target price on the stock. in a research report on Wednesday, September 29th.
-TheStreet raised Terex from a “c” rating to a “b-” rating in a research report on Thursday, July 29th.
+A number of research firms recently issued reports on TEX.
+Deutsche Bank Aktiengesellschaft lifted their target price on Terex from $52.00 to $59.00 and gave the company a “buy” rating in a research report on Monday, August 2nd.
 Stifel Nicolaus reaffirmed a “buy” rating on shares of Terex in a research report on Tuesday, August 3rd.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price target on Terex from $52.00 to $59.00 and gave the stock a “buy” rating in a research report on Monday, August 2nd.
+Morgan Stanley lifted their target price on Terex from $54.00 to $55.00 and gave the company an “equal weight” rating in a research report on Monday, August 2nd.
+JPMorgan Chase & Co. raised Terex from a “neutral” rating to an “overweight” rating and set a $61.00 price target on the stock in a research report on Tuesday, July 13th.
+Finally, TheStreet raised Terex from a “c” rating to a “b-” rating in a research report on Thursday, July 29th.
 Six research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
 According to data from MarketBeat.com, Terex currently has a consensus rating of “Buy” and a consensus target price of $50.06.

 Terex Profile